Stuycs-K/final-project-9-shresthaa-wassercugm/WORKLOG.md

 ### 5/24/23

 fixed balls drawing over the edges issue.
 Modified Ball and Game to add friction to the simulation.
 Added collision, which works, but still has some major bugs.

+### 5/25/23

+Tried a different model for handling collisions, but didn't work.
+Made progress towards fixing the old collision simulator.